4:011 Cash Handling

 receipting system for departments with higher volume of receipting.
 As a third alternative,

-the Bursar may recommend the use of the University's online storefront payment application
+Student Account Services may recommend the use of the University's online storefront payment application

 in cases where money is being receipted for activities such as conferences, seminars